How to Brine a Turkey

 What Is Brining a Turkey?

 Applying salt to an uncooked turkey, either by soaking in a water solution (wet brine) or by sprinkling salt directly on the bird (dry brine) causes the protein strands in the meat to break down over time so the meat tenderizes, absorbs flavors, and retains moisture.
 This means that despite the moisture lost during roasting and the long cooking time, you end up with a juicy bird.
-So that's why you brine a turkey, now let's see how to brine -- two ways.
+So that's why you brine a turkey, now let's see how to wet-brine a turkey.